One issues you hit as you tackle complex projects in your electronics hobby is the need to run things at different speeds.

 signal PHASE_SHIFTER : unsigned(6 downto 0) := “1111111”;

 … — Skip a few lines

 PHASE_SHIFTER <= unsigned(PHASE_SHIFTER (5 downto 0)) & not PHASE_SHIFTER(6);

-(Yes, I’m an American.
+(Yes, I’m American.
 Yes, I learned Verilog first.
 I just enjoy VHDL more.)

-Note that you’ll need a CPLD/FPGA family which has flip flops that can clock on both edges to use the above code (“CLK’Event”).
+Note: you’ll need a CPLD/FPGA family which has flip flops which can clock on both edges to use the above code (“CLK’Event”).
 I used a 64 macrocell Coolrunner II from Xilinx.

 What methods have you used?
 See anything wrong with the piece as presented?
-Try it?
-Did it work?
+Did it work for you?
 What projects have you completed that required clock manipulation?